 OMG!!!
-Oysters Rockefeller…a Louisiana favorite…a rich and creamy blend of spinach, cheeses, and bacon on top of a juicy, plump oyster…what more could you ask for?
+Oysters Rockefeller is a Louisiana favorite.
+A rich, and creamy blend of spinach, cheeses, and bacon on top of a juicy, plump oyster.
+Seriously, what more could you ask for?
 I hope you will love this recipe as much as I loved creating it.
-The recipe is relatively easy…just a few simple steps…and they can be on your table in under thirty minutes!
+The recipe is relatively easy.
+Just a few simple steps and these amazing Oysters Rockefeller can be on your table in just under thirty minutes!

 Add the chopped spinach.
-Season with pepper.
-You should NOT need to add additional salt…the butter and bacon will provide plenty.
+Season with black pepper.
+You should NOT need to add additional salt.
+The butter and bacon will provide plenty.
 Pour in a splash of the white wine.

-Add in the heavy whipping cream and combine…allow to cook for about two minutes…just enough to heat up the cream and allow the mixture to thicken just a bit.
-Add about one half of the crisp bacon pieces to the spinach mixture…stir to combine.
+Add in the heavy whipping cream and combine.
+Allow this mixture to cook for about two minutes.
+Basically, just enough to heat up the cream and allow the mixture to thicken a bit.
+Add about one half of the crisp bacon pieces to the spinach mixture.

 Grab a baking dish or pan.
 I used this flat cast iron pan from Lodge.
 It was perfect for making this recipe.
-Pour the rock/coarse salt on the bottom of the pan…this will help keep the oysters remain steady as you fill and bake.
+Pour the rock/coarse salt on the bottom of the pan.
+You can also substitute with ice cream salt.
+This will help keep the oysters steady as you fill and bake.
 Arrange the oysters on the salt foundation.